jakkie747/easydemo/README.md

     2.  **All `NEXT_PUBLIC_` variables:** Add the rest of your Firebase app credentials from your Firebase project settings (or your `.env.local` file) as individual secrets.
 Make sure the names match exactly (e.g., `NEXT_PUBLIC_FIREBASE_API_KEY`, `NEXT_PUBLIC_FIREBASE_PROJECT_ID`, etc.).

 ### Your New Workflow

 Once the secrets are in place, your deployment is fully automated:

-1. Make changes to your code.
+1. Make changes to your code in the editor.
 2. Commit and Push your changes to GitHub.
 3. Go to the "Actions" tab in your GitHub repository to watch the deployment happen.
 4. Once the action is complete, your site will be live.